mokacolaa/Linux/README.md

   Detailed explanations of Linux concepts like file permissions, streams, and shell commands.

 - [Exercises](exercises/)
-  Practical tasks and walkthroughs to reinforce learning.
+  Highlights of practical tasks and walkthroughs that helped me reinforce my learning.

 ---